Pittsburgh - 1968 Pennsylvania Official Highway Map.

 Perspective from Interstate 376 & U.S. 22-30 east

-An END Interstate 279 shield assembly is posted on northbound Interstate 279/Parkway North as the freeway merges onto Interstate 79 north.
-This marks the northern terminus of Interstate 279.
+An end Interstate 279 shield assembly stands along side the northbound transition ramp to Interstate 79 north.
+This sign was replaced by 2010.
 Photo taken by Patrick Lilja (2006).

 Perspective from Interstate 79 south